gleicon/ebook_cto_field_guide/index.md

 This also creates some confusion and loosening accountability up until the general manager/tribe lead.
 All groups want a saying and should they balance their solid/dotted line hierarchy to do that ?
 Or the tribe lead ?

+Using the old RASCI matrix may help but I found out that the R and A matters the most.
+Ask: "Who is responsible to get things done, who will be accountable if they don't".

 Abstract all that and connect to your abstraction of choice.
 Follow the money: once you know productivity and prioritisation flows plus the metrics that ensure a healthy engineering org, how do you influence it ?
 If it all goes away, how would you reorganise your team ?
 How you deal with conflicts across "tribes" ?

 ##### Pros: one stop shop for business verticals, quick reaction time to day to day business needs